Presets

 Section titled “Suggested assertions”The presets fire deterministically given a fixed seed.
 Existence-check, not rate, keeps tests stable across browsers:

-Kebab-case aliases (slow-api, flaky-api, api-flaky, offline-mode, high-latency, mobile-3g, checkout-degraded, websocket-instability, realtime-lag) are registry-only.
+Kebab-case aliases (slow-api, flaky-api, api-flaky, offline-mode, high-latency, mobile-3g, checkout-degraded, websocket-instability, realtime-lag, and the ai-* names) are registry-only.
 They resolve via presets: ['mobile-3g'] and new PresetRegistry().get('mobile-3g').
 They are NOT keys on the legacy presets record export - presets['mobile-3g'] is undefined by design.
 Use the camelCase key (presets.mobileThreeG) when reading from the record.

 Custom presets